 Easy Washi Tape Gift Card Holder

-This easy Washi tape gift card holder is the perfect upcycled Christmas craft.
-Learn how to make your own gift card envelope in minutes.
+This easy Washi tape gift card holder is the perfect Christmas craft.
+Learn how to make your own gift card envelope with Washi Tape or Duct Tape.

 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.